saltyorg/docs/docs/apps/unpackerr.md

 ## What is it?

-[Unpackerr](https://github.com/davidnewhall/unpackerr) checks for completed downloads and extracts them so Lidarr, Radarr, Readarr, Sonarr may import them.
+[Unpackerr](https://github.com/davidnewhall/unpackerr) checks for completed downloads and extracts them so Lidarr, Radarr, Sonarr may import them.
 There are a handful of options out there for extracting and deleting files after your client downloads them.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|